HasanTarik-REC/Note-Collections/Third Year/Even Semester/Operating System Updated/Introduction/Introduction.md

   - Difficult to provide the desired priority.

  ### **<br/>Define Multiprogramming**
  Multiprogramming is a fundamental concept in operating systems that allows multiple programs to run simultaneously on a single processor.
-This technique maximizes CPU utilization and increases overall system throughput by overlapping CPU execution with I/O operations.<br/><br/>
+This technique aims to maximize CPU utilization and increase overall system throughput by overlapping CPU execution with I/O operations.
+It is also called Non-preemptive.<br/><br/>
   <img src ="./Capture3.PNG" width = "550" title = "Multiprogramming"/>
  ### **<br/>Define Multitasking/Time sharing**
  Multitasking, also known as time-sharing or multitasking operating system, allows multiple tasks to run concurrently on a single processor.
 This functionality enables users to run multiple applications simultaneously and switch between them seamlessly.<br/><br/>
 <img src ="./Capture4.PNG" width = "550" title = "Multitasking"/>

 ### **<br/>Define Multiprocessing operating system**
-Multiprocessing operating system is a type of operating system that uses two or more central processing units (CPUs) within a single computer.
-It refers to a computer system's ability to support multiple processes simultaneously.<br/><br/>
+It uses two or more central processing units (CPUs) within a single computer.<br/>It refers to a computer system's ability to support multiple processes simultaneously.<br/><br/>
 <img src ="./Cap111ture.PNG" width = "400"/><br/>
 Types of multiprocessing<br/>
  - Symmetric